Cloud-SPAN/genomics03-using-the-command-line/_episodes/03-redirection.md

 > ## Exercise
 >
+> Try these questions on your own first, then discuss your answers in your breakout room.
+Nominate someone from your group to feed back on the Padlet.
+>
-> How many sequences are there in `SRR098026.fastq`?
+> 1. How many sequences are there in `SRR098026.fastq`?
 Remember that every sequence is formed by four lines.
+> 2. How many sequences in `SRR098026.fastq` contain at least 3 consecutive Ns?
 >
 >> ## Solution
 >>
->>
+>>1.
 >> ~~~
 >> $ wc -l SRR098026.fastq
 >> ~~~